 Ash die back

 The ash tree is a widespread and much loved feature of British towns, gardens, churchyards and countryside.
-Now it is menaced by the Chalara fraxinea fungus – which has been stealthily approaching from mainland Europe and has now reached various parts of our shores.
+Now it is menaced by the Hymenoscyphus fraxineus fungus – which has been approaching from mainland Europe and finally reached various parts of our shores.

-Can we pay attention whenever we see an ash tree – look out for its condition and be prepared to report any signs of disease.
-See the Forestry Commission for an explanation all about it, and what to look for.
+Can we pay attention whenever we see an ash tree – look out for conspicuous lesions on the stems, and be prepared to report any such signs of disease.

 Acute oak decline